pengfeinie/handwritten-digit-classification/README.md

 In Lab 1, we saw how we can use `GradientTape` to optimize losses and train models with stochastic gradient descent.
 After defining the model settings in the `compile` step, we can also accomplish training by calling the [`fit`](https://www.tensorflow.org/api_docs/python/tf/keras/models/Sequential#fit) method on an instance of the `Model` class.
 We will use this to train our fully connected model.

+Now that we've trained the model, we can ask it to make predictions about a test set that it hasn't seen before.
+In this example, the `test_images` array comprises our test dataset.
+To evaluate accuracy, we can check to see if the model's predictions match the labels from the `test_labels` array.
+Use the [`evaluate`](https://www.tensorflow.org/api_docs/python/tf/keras/models/Sequential#evaluate) method to evaluate the model on the test dataset!

 ```python
 # evaluate a model using k-fold cross-validation
 def evaluate_model(dataX, dataY, n_folds=5):